What are Backup Cameras?

 Maybe you are a Lyft, Uber, Taxi or Tour company driver that wants to monitor and DVR the interior of your vehicle for your safety and the safety of your clients.
 Dash cameras are usually mounted near the rearview mirror and can also be mounted in the rear window.
 Location of the installation of your camera is essential for your camera add-on to be effective.

-There are many brands to choose from in the car stereo market when it comes to backup cameras and dash cameras.
+Budget: There are many brands to choose from in the car stereo market when it comes to backup cameras and dash cameras.
 Some are much cheaper, are larger bulkier designs, have low resolution video and have narrower viewing angles.
 Better built aftermarket cameras are usually around $50 and are usually slimmer and much smaller and usually come with HD video and night vision.
 Some cameras are even designed to replace your tailgate handle with a new handle that has a built in camera.
-Jackson Tint and Sound only offers products that we use in our everyday vehicles.
-If it’s not good enough for our President, it’s not good enough to offer to our clients.

 Camera Monitoring and DVR Capabilities: The bigger part of an automotive add-on camera budget is how you will intend to monitor the video.
 Every camera requires a monitor to view the video.
 When adding a backup camera to your vehicle the most affordable option for video monitoring is to simply add a small screen that may suction cup to your windshield or attach to your dash board.
 This obviously is not the best looking solution for a sedan but may work out great for a bus.
 Perhaps you already have an aftermarket touch screen stereo.
 Most touchscreen car stereos have the availability for an input that a backup camera can just plug into.